Silph5/libtrychain/README.md

 ## Features (and how to use them)

-The primary features of libtrychain are an enum ltc_status, and the LTC_TRY and LTC_TRY_ROOT macros.
+The primary features of libtrychain are an enum `ltc_status`, and the `LTC_TRY` and `LTC_TRY_ROOT` macros.

-This library also features some C standard function wrappers which return ltc_status, and some additional functions used to configure the library and provide additional context to errors.
+This library also features some C standard function wrappers which return `ltc_status`, and some additional functions used to configure the library and provide additional context to errors.

 ### ltc_status

-The ltc_status enum has two purposes: To check the success of a function which returns it, and to map a function fail to a const string describing the type of error that occurred.
+The `ltc_status` enum has two purposes: To check the success of a function which returns it, and to map a function fail to a const string describing the type of error that occurred.

-The LTC_TRY and LTC_TRY_ROOT macros check the value of ltc_status returned from a function, and act accordingly.
+The `LTC_TRY` and `LTC_TRY_ROOT` macros check the value of ltc_status returned from a function, and act accordingly.
 The full list of statuses can be found in trychainlib.h, but here are some examples, including the error message they are mapped to:

 | Enum  | Error String  |
 | --- | --- |